General storage tips

 Do not store beacons in high temperatures.

 In a boat, an EPIRB should be stowed in its mounting bracket where it is visible and easy to access in an emergency.
 Some models are water activated when removed from the bracket.
 So please note that once removed, it will activate if it gets wet.
+For information on installing a float-free EPIRB, see our float-free EPIRBs page.

 It can also be stored in a grab bag along with flares, a torch or strobe light and other safety equipment.
 The grab bag prevents the beacon from too much rough treatment and provides a dry environment for all your safety gear.
 Long-term exposure to water will cause corrosion to your beacon and may render it useless in a distress situation.